davidrihtarsic/Experiental_Learning_of_Robotics/book/pdf/Experiential_Learning_of_Robotics.md

 nav_order: 4
 ---

-## ARDUINOUNO AND ELECTRONICS SIMULATION
+## Arduinouno and electronics simulation

 We can use several simulating programs to simulate robots.
 There are awesome platforms that allow simulations like: 3Dvisualizer or Webots ...
 But since our robot will be based on the Arduino Uno controller probably the best option is: